alces-software/adminware/README.md

 # be dumped to the screen instead of the exit code.
 report: True

-# The following list form the arguments to the command line.
-They are set as bash shell
+# The following list forms the arguments for the command line.
+They are set as
-# variables when running the command.
-This allows them to be used within the command
+# bash shell variables when running the command.
+This allows them to be used
+# within the command
 # NOTE: this key is optional
 arguments:
   - arg1